zsteinkamp/zsteinkamp.github.io/_posts/2021-01-17-all-the-ways-up-mission-peak.markdown

 This is a hot, dry place when the weather is warm.
 Bring at least a liter of water per person/creature.
 Also when it's warm, you may see a rattlesnake.
 Don't freak out, just give it plenty of distance and continue on your way.
 The cows on Mission Peak are the most chill cows ever.
 Just give them their space (you will be able to see if they are nervous ... just give them more space if that's the case).
 You may see a coyote.
 Again, don't freak out.
 Just clap your hands (or not) and they will run away.
 You may see turkeys!
 You may see hawks and eagles!
 You may see tarantulas!
 They are harmless.
 Don't litter!

 # **Most Popular: From Stanford Ave Trailhead**
-Roundtrip Distance: **6 miles** / Elevation Gain: **2100 feet** / <a target="_blank" href="https://www.strava.com/routes/2786043726377427422">Strava Route</a>
+Roundtrip Distance: **6 miles** / Elevation Gain: **2100 feet** / <a target="_blank" href="https://www.strava.com/routes/2786043726377427422">Strava Route</a> / <a href="https://www.ebparks.org/parks/mission/">Mission Peak Site</a>

 #### Getting There / Parking
 Just off of Mission Boulevard in Fremont is Stanford Avenue.
 At the top of this street is a small parking lot, a bathroom, and water fountain.
 If you're lucky, park in the lot.
 Otherwise you will need to drive back down the street and find street parking.
-Heed the street-parking rules!
+Heed the street parking rules!

 #### The Trail
 From the trailhead, push open the gate and begin the hike up.
 There is a fork in the trail just a few minutes after you start.
 Stay to the left, unless you want to take the Horse Heaven Trail (detailed in the next section).
 The trail serpentines up the face of the Peak for 3 pretty consistently steep miles.
 There are a few places to stop and rest along the way.
 Just before the last half-mile or so, there is a bathroom, and then the trail wraps around the back of the peak, then makes a right turn (clearly labeled with a "PEAK =>" sign) to make the last steep climb up, finishing with a couple tenths of a mile of rocks.